‘Queen Of Curves’ Abigail Ratchford Shows Off Plump Derriere In Incredibly Sexy Metallic Thong Bikini

-Abigail Ratchford is flaunting her world famous curvy figure in another sexy new snapshot.
+Abigail Ratchford is flaunting her world-famous curvy figure in another sexy new snapshot.

-The model, who has been dubbed “The Queen of Curves,” has been putting on a hot display for her fans all week on Instagram and today, she ended the work week with a bang.
+The model, who has been dubbed “The Queen of Curves,” has been putting on a hot display for her fans all week on Instagram, and today, she ended the work week with a bang.
 In her latest post, the black-haired beauty leaves virtually nothing to the imagination in a very NSFW outfit.
-The new image is taken from Ratchford’s backside — showing off her hot assets.
+The new image is taken from Ratchford’s backside, showing off her hot assets.

-In the photo, the stunner rocks a barely-there metallic thong bikini that shows off her plump derriere to her 9 million plus followers.
+In the photo, the stunner rocks a barely there metallic thong bikini that shows off her plump derriere to her 9 million-plus followers.
 Also on display is the bombshell’s toned legs and taut tummy that she must work so hard to achieve.
-Abigail wears her long dark, locks down and wet and sports a beautiful face of makeup complete with eyeshadow, lipgloss, and fierce blush.
+Abigail wears her long, dark locks down and wet, and sports a beautiful face of makeup, complete with eyeshadow, lipgloss, and fierce blush.

-The “Queen of Curves” accessorizes her look with a pair of over-the-knee metallic boots that match her bikini top as she sizzles in the photo.
+The “Queen of Curves” accessorizes her look with a pair of over-the-knee metallic boots that match her bikini top, as she sizzles in the photo.
 It didn’t take long for Ratchford’s army of fans to take notice of her post and gush over her beauty.
-So far, the photo has amassed over 33,000 likes in addition to 500 plus comments within just hours of going live.
+So far, the photo has amassed over 33,000 likes in addition to 500-plus comments within just hours of going live.

 While many fans commented on the photo with emojis, countless others let the model know how hot she looks in the snapshot.

 “Will you Marry me?
 Abigail Ratchford,” one follower asked along with a ring emoji.